psychicEgg/EDHM/Odyssey/3rdPartyMods/CleanScreenshotsMod/Readme.md

-# Clean Screenshots Mod v1.102.0 for Elite Dangerous 4.2.0.3
+# Clean Screenshots Mod v1.102.1 for Elite Dangerous 4.2.1.0

 ### by Fred89210<br><br>

-**-- Fixed for Elite Dangerous 4.2.0.3 --**<br><br>
+**-- Ready for Elite Dangerous 4.2.1.0 --**<br><br>

 **Release Notes:**
+- Added options to automatically hide all holograms when in SRV, on foot, or using the free camera to keep holograms only when they are useful.

+**Previous versions:**
 - Fixed For Elite Dangerous 4.2.0.2
 - Improvement for EDHM-UI v3

-**Previous versions:**
 - Added Emergency Only Holograms
 - New option to turn off some spotlights
 - Fixed "Show Mod Status In Game"